Ficus benghalensis ‘Audrey’

 • Leaves: large, oval, with a velvety texture and very visible white central veins.
 The leaf surface is matte, with a pleasant soft green shade.

-• Stem: woody, with a light appearance, often decorative as the plant matures.
+• Stem: woody, with a light-colored appearance, often decorative as the plant matures.

-• Growth: It has a moderate to fast growth rate and can become a shrub or small tree indoors, reaching 1.5–2 m tall in pots.
+• Growth: has a moderate to fast pace and can become a shrub or a small tree indoors, reaching 1.5–2 m in height in a pot.
 In the wild (India), it becomes a giant tree, considered the national tree of India.

-• Light: prefers bright indirect light; tolerates medium light, but in the absence of sufficient light it may lose its leaves.
+• Light: prefers strong indirect light; also tolerates medium light, but without enough light it may lose leaves.

-• Watering: Allow the substrate to dry 40–50% between waterings.
-It is sensitive to excess water, which can lead to yellowing and leaf drop.
+• Watering: let the soil dry out by 40–50% between waterings.
+It is sensitive to excess water, which can cause yellowing and leaf drop.

-• Temperature: average; does not tolerate temperatures below 12°C .
+• Temperature: moderate; does not tolerate temperatures below 12°C.

-• Soil: aerated and well-drained mixture based on peat, universal soil and perlite or bark.
+• Soil: airy and well-drained mix, based on peat, universal soil, and perlite or bark.

 Additional care: